dfandrich/renuniq/README.md

     pip3 install https://glare.now.sh/dfandrich/renuniq/tar

-Generate the man page using pandoc with the command:
+Generate the man page from a local repository using pandoc (which must be installed separately) with the command:

-  pandoc renuniq.1.md -s -t man -o renuniq.1
+    python3 setup.py build_pandoc

 The man page needs to be copied manually into the proper location with a command like: